How Sexual Healing Can Lead to Wholeness

 - Do you know your conception story?
 What was it?

-- What attitudes, beliefs, religious values, cultural values, media messages were placed on you?
+- What attitudes, beliefs, religious values, cultural values, and media messages were placed on you?
 Which values do you still hold?

 4. Aiming to Live Your Sexual Agency